dubeyram/CP-DSA/README.md

 # CP-Algorithms
-All the Important Competitive Programming Used Algorithms with Python.
+All the Important Competitive Programming Used Data Structures & Algorithms with Python.